GRADES AND EXAMS

 Do I have to give a letter grade to any undergraduate students who are taking the course P/NP?

 For students who selected the P/NP grade option, you should assign these students a P, NP or Incomplete as appropriate.
 However, the Econ Dept strongly encourages faculty members to record the letter grade the student would have earned by noting it using the Comments link in your roster.
 It is very helpful to record the letter grades in case the student or Econ staff need to refer to this information in the future.
+Please note students cannot use a P/NP course to satisfy our major requirement.

 What are the procedures for correcting an erroneous grade?